-Brad Parks is the only author to have won the Shamus, Nero and Lefty Awards, three of crime fiction's most prestigious prizes.
-His first standalone thriller, Say Nothing, released March 2017 from Dutton Books in the U.S., along with thirteen other publishers worldwide.
-Parks's six previous novels chart the adventures of sometimes-dashing investigative newspaper reporter Carter Ross, and have collectively won stars from every major pre-publication review outlet.
+International bestselling author Brad Parks is the only writer to have won the Shamus, Nero, and Lefty Awards, three of American crime fiction’s most prestigious prizes.
+His novels have been translated into a dozen languages and have won critical acclaim across the globe, including stars from every major pre-publication review outlet.
 A graduate of Dartmouth College, Parks is a former journalist with The Washington Post and The (Newark, N.J.)
 Star-Ledger.
 He is now a full-time novelist living in Virginia with his wife and two school-aged children.

 2010 Shamus Award for Best First Private Eye Novel to Faces of the Gone

 2010 Nero Award for Best American Mystery to Faces of the Gone*